htuesta/stata-tools/README.md

 ## Files

 ### hurdat2_jun_2022_clean.do
-Parses the NOAA/NHC HURDAT2 Atlantic hurricane database from its raw fixed-format text file into a clean Stata panel dataset (storm-observation and storm-month level, 1980–2022).
+Clean/put together the NOAA/NHC HURDAT2 Atlantic hurricane database from its raw fixed-format text file into a clean Stata panel dataset (storm-observation and storm-month level, 1980–2022).

 ### Balance_Table_clean.do
 Produces baseline balance tables for a randomised controlled trial (RCT): means, SDs, t-test p-values, and percentiles P10–P90 by treatment arm, exported to Excel.
 Includes iteration over multiple subsamples.
+Flexible do file to apply to other projects - replace treatement with gender, etc.

 ### power_analysis_clean.do
 Ex-ante power analysis for a business training RCT using Stata's